Konvt/pgbar/docs/QuickStart.md

 Like the sole progress bar type, `MultiBar` is a movable and swappable type; Likewise, it should not be moved or swapped while `MultiBar` is running.

-In particular, if `MultiBar`'s own `reset()` method is called, then all sole progress bars belonging to the `MultiBar` object will immediately terminate, the effect of this termination is equivalent to the destruction of these independent progress bars, but they are not really destroyed here.
+In particular, if `MultiBar`'s own `abort()` method is called, then all sole progress bars belonging to the `MultiBar` object will immediately terminate, the effect of this termination is equivalent to the destruction of these independent progress bars, but they are not really destroyed here.

 See [FAQ - Life cycle of the progress bar object](#life-cycle-of-the-progress-bar-object) for the effect of destruction-induced progress bar termination.
 ### Helper functions